good-loop/doc/pages/policy/equal-opportunities.md

 (c) The organisation recognises that adhering to the Equal Opportunities Policy, combined with relevant employment policies and practices, maximises the effective use of individuals in both the organisation's and employees' best interests.
-Good-Loop Associates Ltd. recognises the great benefits in having a diverse workforce with different backgrounds, solely employed on ability.
+Good-Loop recognises the great benefits in having a diverse workforce with different backgrounds, solely employed on ability.

 (d) The application of recruitment, training, and promotion policies to all